 Appeals

 CMS recognizes the importance of the appeals process for both the Medicare Advantage organizations and Medicare beneficiary.
 The purpose of this section is to ensure that beneficiaries have the opportunity to submit an appeal.
 Correspondingly, Medicare Advantage organizations must have an appeals process structured in compliance with CMS regulations and guidelines.
 An appeal is defined as any of the procedures that deal with the review of adverse organization determinations on the health care services the enrollee believes he or she is entitled to receive, including delay in providing, arranging for, or approving the health care services (such that a delay would adversely affect the health of the enrollee), or on any amounts the enrollee must pay for a service, as defined under §422.566(b).
 These procedures include reconsiderations by the Medicare Advantage organization, and if necessary, an independent review entity, hearings before ALJs, review by the Medicare Appeals Council (MAC), and judicial review.
-The following attestations were developed to implement the regulations of CFR 422.561.
+The following attestations were developed to implement the regulations of4242 CFR 422.561.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: